What is Brachycephaly?

 What Causes Brachycephaly?

-Prenatal and moulding during birth: A baby could be born with a brachycephaly head shape due to positioning in the womb or descent into the birth canal.
+Prenatal and moulding during birth: a baby could be born with a brachycephaly head shape due to positioning in the womb or descent into the birth canal.
 We often see babies who have been in the back to back position prenatally.

-Following a professional diagnosis and consultation, the brachycephaly treatment we offer will depend on the age of your baby and severity of the condition.
-If we do recommend the TiMband helmet to treat your baby’s brachycephaly, the helmet works with your baby’s natural skull growth to bring about a permanent correction.
-They are most effective when started between four and seven months of age, but we will start a treatment up to 14 months of age.
+However, if these techniques have failed and/or a baby’s head shape is severe, we might recommend our TiMband treatment to treat your baby’s brachycephaly.
+The helmet works with your baby’s natural skull growth to bring about a permanent correction.
+This treatment is most effective when started between 4 and 7 months of age, but we can start our brachycephaly treatment up to 14 months of age.